vsoch/vsoch.github.io/_posts/2019/2019-01-09-github-deploy.md

  <li>Put those two things together in <a href="https://github.com/vsoch/containertree" target="_blank">vsoch/containertree</a> to test it out!</li>
 </ol>

-Let's walk through the workflow logic.
+Here is how you can deploy container trees from your Github repositories too!

 ### 1. Create a Workflow

-Let's create a <a href="https://developer.github.com/actions/" target="_blank">Github Actions</a> workflow that
+Let's create our <a href="https://developer.github.com/actions/" target="_blank">Github Actions</a> workflow.
-will This Github repository will deploy (and show) example Github Actions workflows for interacting with Google's Container Diff, along with the python module (containertree) that uses it.

-> What does this mean, in layman's terms?

-We will deploy a containertree to your Github pages from an existing Docker container, or after deploying a Docker container.
-First, we can create a `.github/main.workflow` in our repository that looks like this:
+first.
+It will deploy a containertree to your Github pages from an existing Docker container.
+Create a `.github/main.workflow` in your repository that looks like this:

 ```
 workflow "Deploy ContainerTree Extraction" {
   on = "push"
   resolves = ["deploy"]
-}

-action "login" {
-  uses = "actions/docker/login@master"
-  secrets = ["DOCKER_USERNAME", "DOCKER_PASSWORD"]
 }

 action "extract" {